 A Hamburger Today

-Over the course of all my vegan comings and goings, there's one motto that constantly gets repeated in my head.
+Over the course of all my vegan comings and goings, there's one motto that's constantly been repeated in my head.
 Always be prepared.
-(Any similarities to existing mottos is completely coincidental).
+(Any similarities to existing mottos is completely coincidental.)
 Nowhere is this more apparent than with lunch.

 Hearty make-ahead salads have become a staple for me, ready to be pulled out and consumed at moments notice, whether as a hearty dish at dinner, a quick midnight snack, or a full-on lunch.
 If they're not the Swiss Army knife of the vegan fridge, they're at least the duct tape or rope.